 - Federal Retirees continue to support private members’ motion M-106, and have presented to the House of Commons Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities.

-- As part of our call for a National Seniors Strategy, Federal Retirees have lead the way in advocating for the appointment of a Minister for Seniors.
+- As part of our call for a National Seniors Strategy, Federal Retirees has lead the way in advocating for the appointment of a Minister for Seniors.
 In July 2018, a minister was appointed – and we are celebrating this victory with all Federal Retirees and Canadian seniors.
 Now, we are urging the Minister to make the implementation of a National Seniors Strategy their top priority.

 Support for Canada's Veterans

-Simplify the System
+Simplify the system

 - Financial supports for disabled veterans remain unnecessarily complex.
-Veterans deserve a simple and straightforward system that meets their needs and deserve a deadline for introduction of a simpler and veteran-friendly benefits system.
+Veterans deserve a simple and straightforward system that meets their needs and deserve a deadline for the introduction of a simpler and veteran-friendly benefits system.